hraune/net-automation/L3VPN/README.md

 ## Details

 ### Fabric
+* **hardware** - describes the properties of the hardware used; number and names of ports as well as common management interface.
 * **fabric** - describes how all the nodes are connected.
 A list of dictionaries, containing hostname and port for *right* and *left* node.
+Split into an infrastructure and a customer specific list.
 * **mpbgp** - multiprotocol bgp is used to exchange routes between PE nodes.
-A list of dictionaries, containing hostname, asn and ip for *right* and *left* node.
+A list of dictionaries, containing ASN neighbor pairings.
 * **services** - lists all available services.
 So far *VPNV4* is the only working choice.
 * **isp_nodes** - lists all the provider nodes.
 * **nodes** - lists all the nodes in the network.
 Each node is a dictionary, containing hostname, management IP address and loopback IP address.